Pola

 Request Check

-Accessibility is UX Quality and Product Maturity, Not an Add-on
+Accessibility is UX Quality and Product Maturity, Not an Add-On

-Using WCAG as a Clear Guidance
+Use WCAG as Clear Guidance

 The four principles can be translated as follows:

-WCAG levels (A, AA, AAA) are like seat belts in different stages.
-In many legal contexts, WCAG 2.1 Level AA is the relevant target state. digitalagenten.com
+WCAG levels (A, AA, AAA) are like seatbelts in different stages.
+In many legal contexts, WCAG 2.1 Level AA is the relevant target state. <cite data-type="source" data-url="https://digitalagenten.com/digitale-inklusion-seo/">digitalagenten.com</cite>

 Why Inclusion Pays Off Economically

 The numbers tell a different story.
-A study reports that 71 percent of customers with accessibility needs leave a website if it's hard to use. wonderful.io That means: You don't necessarily get complaints.
-You get silence.
+One study reports that 71 percent of customers with accessibility needs leave a website if it is difficult to use. <cite data-type="source" data-url="https://wonderful.io/71-of-customers-with-accessibility-needs-will-click-away-from-a-website-that-they-find-difficult-to-use/">wonderful.io</cite> That means: You're not necessarily getting complaints.
+You're getting silence.
 And lost conversions.

-At the same time, market potential is huge: The global "Disability Market" is cited to have around 13 trillion USD purchasing power. testparty.ai That's not an "extra audience," it's part of the market.
+At the same time, the market potential is huge: Around $13 trillion in purchasing power is estimated for the global "Disability Market." <cite data-type="source" data-url="https://testparty.ai/blog/disability-market-spending-power">testparty.ai</cite> This is not an "extra audience," this is part of the market.

-What especially convinces us: Accessibility often pays off not just through new target groups, but through less friction for everyone.
-A documented example: After an accessible redesign, conversion increased by 31 percent, including measurable ROI. accessibility-test.org
+What especially convinces us: Accessibility often pays off not only through new target groups but through less friction for everyone.
+A documented example: After an accessible redesign, conversion increased by 31 percent, including measurable ROI. <cite data-type="source" data-url="https://accessibility-test.org/blog/compliance/global-standards/design-change-boosted-conversions-31-case-study/">accessibility-test.org</cite>

-Unsplash image for Why Now is the Right Time for AccessibilityUnsplash image for Why Now is the Right Time for Accessibility
+Unsplash image for Why now is the right moment for accessibilityUnsplash image for Why now is the right moment for accessibility

-Myths That Slow You Down
+Myths That Hold You Back

-The most common myth: "It only affects a few."
-In fact, around 15 percent of the world's population lives with a disability. a11ymyths.com And even if you were to ignore this number: The "temporary barriers" catch us all.
-That's exactly why accessibility is not a special discipline but part of good UX.
+The most common myth: "This affects only a few."
+In fact, around 15 percent of the world's population lives with a disability. <cite data-type="source" data-url="https://a11ymyths.com/de/">a11ymyths.com</cite> And even if you ignore this number: "temporary barriers" catch us all.
+That's why accessibility isn't a special discipline but part of good UX.

-Here's a hard but fair fact: Automated tests find only a part of accessibility issues—in one study, about 57 percent are mentioned.
-Deque So if you only rely on scanners and widgets, much of your issues remains invisible.
+Here's a hard but fair fact: Automated tests find only a portion of accessibility problems – about 57 percent are reported in a study. <cite data-type="source" data-url="https://www.deque.com/blog/automated-testing-study-identifies-57-percent-of-digital-accessibility-issues/">Deque</cite> So if you rely solely on scanners and widgets, almost half of the issues remain invisible.

-And if you're thinking "This is a lot": Yes.
+And if you're thinking "That's a lot": Yes.
 But it's not chaotic.
 It's structured.
-And it is learnable.
+And it's learnable.

 Audit Instead of Guessing